Stephen Hasner | Motorcycle Accidents | October 26, 2017

 Should You Take a Settlement Offer from the Other Driver’s Insurance in a Motorcycle Accident?

 You almost certainly should never simply accept an insurance company’s settlement offer, whether from your own insurance company or another driver’s insurer, without speaking to an attorney.
 Determining the proper value of a motorcycle accident with injuries is extremely complicated.

 It includes evaluating the extent of the injuries, economic losses, and liability issues related to the accident, as well as prior injuries if they exist.
 Furthermore, injuries may involve lifetime care issues that need evaluation.
 Insurance companies have years of experience in handling injuries from motorcycle accidents and will use all of it to decrease your settlement offer.

-If you are injured in a motorcycle accident in Atlanta, you should explore your compensation options.
+If you are injured in a motorcycle accident in Georgia, you should explore your compensation options.
 Take advantage of a free case evaluation to determine if an attorney can help maximize your compensation for your injuries.
 The attorneys at Hasner Law can help.
-Contact Hasner Law at (678) 888-4878 or through our online contact form.